Please enable JavaScript to view the comments powered by Disqus.

 tcp6 0 0 :::80 :::* LISTEN 140750/writefreely

-This output gave way more insights than the netstat -t4lpn.
+This output provided more insights than netstat -t4lpn.
 The last 2 lines showed that WriteFreely was listening to :::80 & :::443.
 That would have given me some clue about this probable relationship between IPv6 sockets and IPv4 client addresses.

 To further demonstrate this compatibility, I used telnet to open a TCP connection to my server.